Freelancing is a considerable gift. No dressing up for work, no commute through traffic, no boss breathing down your neck. But for all of its strong

 The best way to plan ahead is to keep your business finances in order so that you can quickly see your income and expenses at a glance.
 You will generally want to keep 25% to 30% of your income set aside in a business savings account purely for paying your taxes.

-Similarly, AND.CO’s expense tracking tool is a versatile and efficient way to keep tabs on all of your business purchases.
+Similarly, Workspace expense tracking tool is a versatile and efficient way to keep tabs on all of your business purchases.